 - Apart from the usual three Unity lenses (Applications, Files and Music), there is now an additional Video lense too.
 It lets you select and play videos from a variety of sources ranging from your local collection to YouTube Movies, BBC iPlayer and TED Talks to name a few.

 - HUD is now an integral part of Ubuntu 12.04 Precise Pangolin.
-HUD have not yet replaced menus in applications though.
+HUD has not yet replaced menus in applications though.
 So no need to panic.

 - Size of launcher icons can now be changed directly changed from ‘Wallpapers’ menu.
 No need to install CCSM just to do that anymore.
 As you can also see, there is now an option to change the default Ubuntu 12.04 theme from the same window.
 Useful additions and nicely done too.